hcengineering/huly-examples/example-1/README.md

 ```

 ### Updating an issue
-To find a specific issue by one of its attributes (for example, `_id`), use the `findOne` method and pass in the known attribute.

-Then, use the `updateDoc` method, passing in the attribute to be changed.
+Use to `findOne` method to find a specific issue.
+Then call the `updateDoc` method, passing in the attribute(s) to be updated.

-In this example, the assignee is removed from the issue and the title is set to "Removed assignee":
+This example demonstrates removing the assignee from an issue and updating the title to "Removed assignee".

 ```ts
 const issueToUpdate = await client.findOne(tracker.class.Issue, {})